armurox/Food_App/README.md

 ## Prerequisites

-Before running the application, make sure you have the following installed:
+Before running the application, make sure you have the following installed (If the pip command below does not work):

 - Python 3.x
 - Flask